cipriancorneanu/dnn-topology/README.md

 Also notice that average life and midlife are computer for each epoch.
-Actual results might slightly differ on each training depending on initialization and hyper-parameters (learning rate, optimization) setup.
+Actual results might slightly differ on each training depending on initialization and hyper-parameters (learning rate, optimization).

 ## Background